Skip to content

 What happens when an email campaign or Canvas is stopped?

-Users will be prevented from entering the Canvas and no further messages will be sent out.
-For email campaigns and Canvases, the stop button does not mean that send will immediately stop.
-This is because when the send requests are sent out, they cannot be stopped from being delivered to the user.
+Users will be prevented from entering the Canvas, and no further messages will be sent out.
+For email campaigns and Canvases, the stop button does not immediately stop the send.
+This is because when the send requests are sent, they cannot be stopped from being delivered to the user.

 Why am I seeing more email clicks than opens?